This is documentation for the next SDK version. For up-to-date documentation, see the latest version (SDK 52).

 useGlobalSearchParams()

-Get the globally selected query parameters, including dynamic path segments.
-This function will update even when the route is not focused.
+Returns URL parameters for globally selected route, including dynamic path segments.
+This function updates even when the route is not focused.
 Useful for analytics or other background operations that don't draw to the screen.

 Route URL example: acme://profile/baconbrix?extra=info.